 - Interns act as liaisons between community and government, and gain a deeper understanding of the issues that affect their communities and the APA community.

-The eight-week internship program consists of four components:
+The nine-week internship program consists of four components:

-I. Internship Experience – CAUSE Leadership Academy Interns will have the opportunity to work for a legislator, public agency or city government.
-Through the internship, students will gain a unique knowledge and perspective of government and public service.
-Students will interact closely with staff as they represent the legislator at public events, conduct policy research and write policy briefings.
-The internship experience develops a stronger understanding of how government operates by experiencing it from an insider’s point of view.
+I. Internship Experience – Interns will be placed in a legislative office, a public agency office, or a city government office.
+In addition to internship experience, interns will gain a new perspective of government and public service.
+Interns will closely interact with staff as they represent the legislator at public events, conduct policy research, and write policy briefings.
+Overall, the internship experience allows interns to develop a stronger understanding of how government operates.

 II.
-2013 Annual Legislative Leadership Conference – The Annual Legislative Leadership Conference is held at the state capitol in Sacramento.
-In its 21st year, CAUSE holds close relationships with legislators, staff members and lobbyists that provide the conference participants with lessons from their legislative experience.
+2014 Annual Legislative Leadership Conference – The Annual Legislative Leadership Conference is a 2-day conference held in the state capitol, Sacramento.
+In its 23rd year, CAUSE holds close relationships with legislators, staff members, and lobbyists that provide the Conference participants with lessons from their legislative experience.

 III.
-Weekly Issues Forum – Once every week, the interns will gather to hear an invited guest speaker, develop leadership skills or learn about current policy issues.
-The speakers will consist of community leaders, elected officials, legislative staff, political consultants and others.
-CAUSE interns will discuss relevant topics with guests.
-Meetings will take place at the CAUSE office in Pasadena, CA.
+Weekly Issues Forum – Each week, interns will gather to hear an invited guest speak about the APA community, leadership development or current policy issues.
+The speakers consist of community leaders, elected officials, legislative staff, political consultants and more.
+Weekly meetings take place at the CAUSE office in Pasadena, CA.

-IV.
-Group Research Project – Leadership Academy interns collaborate on a comprehensive group project that will be presented to the CAUSE Board of Directors, community members, media and other distinguished guests.
-The project topic will be selected by CAUSE.
-The program coordinator and advisor will serve as guides to help the CAUSE interns in achieving the project that CAUSE will have them work on.
-Presentations will occur at the CAUSE graduation ceremony at the conclusion of the program.
+V. Group Research Project – Interns collaborate to work on a comprehensive group project that will be presented to the CAUSE Board of Directors, community members, media, and other distinguished guests.
+The project topic will be proposed by the interns and approved by the CAUSE Internship Coordinator and Advisor.
+The Coordinator and Advisor will assist the interns in carrying out their research, guiding them to sources and providing them with other necessary resources to complete their project.
+The group project presentation will occur at the CAUSE Graduation Ceremony at the conclusion of the program.